noriakis/software/docs/wcGeneSummary/02-microbiome_usage.md

                                 ngram=1), horizontalSpacer=0.1,
                                useWGCNA=FALSE, spacer=0.05,
                                horiz=FALSE, wcScale =5)
+#> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
+#> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
+#> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
+#> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
+#> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
+#> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
+#> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
+#> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> border is set to FALSE as useggfx is not NULL
 scaled <- micro + scale_y_continuous(expand=c(0,10))